-Rating Factor Score Range The D System Performance Objectives e project articulates how it will advance the system performance objectives set forth HUD: Reduce new entries into homelessness Reduce the length of time people are homeless Reduce returns to homelessness Increase participant income 0-4 2.
-Pro • The New Project Application Narrative clearly describes the proposed project and program and articulates the Applicants approach and resources required to be successful.
-Applicant has demonstrated how they will conduct ongoing assessment to ensure the project is promoting racial equity and described how they will take steps to address any identified disparities in how historically under-resourced races and ethnicities access the program, experience the program once enrolled, and the outcomes of the program There is a specific plan to ensure there are no barriers to participation faced by persons of historically under-resourced races and ethnicities, particularly those over-represented in the local homelessness population Applicant has described how the project will involve people with lived expertise of homelessness in providing input on program planning and evaluation, development of policies and procedures, and decision-making structures and processes Project prioritizes rapid placement and stabilization in permanent housing 0-5
+Rating Factor Score Range The proje by HUD: • Redu • Redu • Redu em Performance Objectives ect articulates how it will advance the system performance objectives set forth uce new entries into homelessness uce the length of time people are homeless uce returns to homelessness ease participant income 0-4 The I prog succe Appl the paddrethn outce There person represents of he deverage process.
+Planning New Project Application Narrative clearly describes the proposed project and ram and articulates the Applicants approach and resources required to be essful. icant has demonstrated how they will conduct ongoing assessment to ensure project is promoting racial equity and described how they will take steps to ess any identified disparities in how historically under-resourced races and icities access the program, experience the program once enrolled, and the comes of the program e is a specific plan to ensure there are no barriers to participation faced by ons of historically under-resourced races and ethnicities, particularly those overesented in the local homelessness population icant has described how the project will involve people with lived expertise omelessness in providing input on program planning and evaluation, elopment of policies and procedures, and decision-making structures and esses ect prioritizes rapid placement and stabilization in permanent housing 0-5